-In honor of International Women’s Day, the Zencare team wanted to feature some amazing group practice owners and the work they do!
+In honor of International Women’s Day, we’re featuring some amazing group practice owners and the work they do!
 A huge thank you to these wonderful women for creating open and safe healing spaces for individuals who need them.

 Kristen Acciari is the Clinical Director and Founder of The Holistic Heart in Warwick, RI.
 Her vision for the practice comes from her philosophy of caring for the mind, body, and spirit in therapy.
 In addition to psychotherapy services that focus on self-esteem, and authentic living, the Holistic Heart offers yoga and meditation to help clients experience being in their own body in new and profound ways.
 We so appreciate her openness about her personal experience and how it’s informed her philosophy on mental health care, and we’re also a bit in love with her therapy bunny , Benson, and his instagram!